Abdelhaq-Bensghir/articles/README.md

 ## Why do I write here?

-This repository is my sanctuary of content control.
-After bidding farewell to Medium, I've migrated all my articles here on GitHub.
+After bidding farewell to Medium, I am migrating all my articles here on GitHub.
 It's a platform where ideas flourish freely, fostering a community of curious minds eager to explore the realms where data meets imagination.

 Feel free to explore, engage, and embark on this journey of exploration and discovery alongside me!